-The Company will pay Advisor a monthly asset management fee of one-twelfth of 1.0% all real estate investments the Company acquires.
+The Company will pay Advisor a monthly asset management fee of one-twelfth of 1.0% of the cost of investment of all real estate investments the Company acquires.
+As of September 30, 2015, the Company had not paid any asset management fees to Advisor.